brian-team/brian2modelfitting/docs_sphinx/metric/index.rst

   metric = MSEMetric()

+Additionally, :py:class:`~brian2modelfitting.modelfitting.metric.MSEMetric` accepts two optional input arguments start time ``t_start``, and time step ```dt``.
+The following have to always be provided together and have units (be a :py:class:`~brian2.units.fundamentalunits.Quantity`).
+The start time allows the user to measure the error starting from the provided time (i.e. start of stimulation).

 In :py:class:`~brian2modelfitting.modelfitting.modelfitting.OnlineTraceFitter` mean square error gets calculated in online manner, with no need of specifying a metric object.